-Making sure your trust is well-placed
+Trusting Your Teenager: Make sure your trust is well-placed

 I instead suggest Ronald Reagan’s approach to the Soviet Union—trust and verify.
 Know where teens are and what they’re doing, but understand in your heart that they’re pretty good at getting away with stuff.
 Act accordingly when you catch them.
 Checking in with another parent (I’d use text messaging myself) is a quick, easy way to assure everyone’s compliance and if you make it about verification instead of trust, it should be a non-issue with your daughter.

 Bottom line: The point of adolescence is to differentiate (i.e. start the process of maturing into an adult) from family of origin.
 The point of parenting is to keep teens alive, ethical, empathic and excellent in behavior, and minus addiction, school failure or children of their own.
 Those dueling roles require a certain amount of conflict to generate a successful adult.
 It’s difficult to learn how to be that successful adult from the void of parental non-involvement.

 Wes Crenshaw, Ph.D. is a family psychologist specializing in adolescent therapy and author of Dear Dr. Wes.
 Follow him @wescrenshawphd.